-Experience four major ecosystems: Andes highlands, cloud forest, Amazon rainforest, and volcanic islands (Galapagos).
-Topics include history/culture of Ecuador, native plant and animal diversity, evolutionary biology, environmental impact of human presence, and Ecuadorian efforts at conservation (required pre-travel class sessions, two weeks travel in Ecuador, and travel fees).
+In this travel course, students will explore the natural environments of Ecuador including the Andes Mountains, Amazon rainforest, and the Galápagos Islands.
+Topics include history and culture of Ecuador, native plant and animal diversity, evolutionary biology, environmental impact of human presence, and Ecuadorian efforts at conservation.
+Required pre-travel class sessions, two weeks of travel in Ecuador, and travel fees.
 Appropriate for both biology majors and non-majors.
 Offered summer, alternate years.
-Prerequisite: one year of biology or permission of instructor.
+Prerequisite: one semester of biology or permission of instructor.